daniel-z-kaplan/k-diffusion/README.md

 This branch of `k-diffusion` is for testing an experimental model type, `image_transformer_v2`, that uses ideas from [Hourglass Transformer](https://arxiv.org/abs/2110.13711) and [DiT](https://arxiv.org/abs/2212.09748).

+Some code from the [DiT repository](https://github.com/facebookresearch/DiT) is included for comparisons, which uses a different license that is incompatible with the MIT one.
+The relevant license is at the top of each file in this case.

 ### Requirements

 To use the new model type you will need to install custom CUDA kernels: